Z-KhaliL-D/ai-studying-assistant/README.md

 - Parsing that markdown and rendering it into a visual diagram using **Graphviz**

 ### `requirements.txt`
-A list of all required Python packages to run the application, including:
+A list of all required Python packages to run the application.
-- `streamlit`
-- `langchain`
-- `huggingface-hub`
-- `graphviz`
-- `requests`
-- and any other dependencies used in the code

 ---